UKCloud/documentation/articles/cloud-storage/cs-sco.md

 To create additional namespaces or users, you must raise a service request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
 When requesting additional users, you can specify whether you want these users to have read-write or read-only permissions.

+## Technology Constraints

-We do not currently offer access as an NFS or a HDFS.
+We do not currently offer access as an Network File System (NFS) or a Hadoop Distributed File System (HDFS) enabled account or bucket.

 You cannot access the underlying infrastructure.
 This includes (but isn't limited to) the hardware and the ECS Portal.